TroelsMortensen/CodeLabs/Tutorials/BlazorTodoTutorialPart1/004 Domain component.md

 # The Domain component
 First, we need the model classes.
 In this first iteration of the tutorial, we will just need a Todo object.
-Later we will add Users.
+Later we might add Users, or multiple todo-list.

 ### New project (component)
 Create a new Library project, by right-clicking your solution: